-Prompt Engineering for AI Agents — The Most Advanced Techniques & Best Practices (2026)
+Prompt Engineering for AI Agents: Techniques and Best Practices

 Prompt engineering for agents is different from single-turn chat.
 You’re designing for a loop, not a response.